The Difference Between Misdemeanors and Felonies in Virginia

 Felonies and Preliminary Hearings

-Felony cases also begin in the General District Court/Juvenile Domestic Relations Court (unless the matter is directly indicted to the Circuit Court), however the judges in GDC do not have the authority to find someone guilty or not guilty of a felony.
+Felony cases also begin in the General District Court/Juvenile Domestic Relations Court (unless the matter is directly indicted to the Circuit Court).
+However, the judges in GDC do not have the authority to find someone guilty or not guilty of a felony.
 Instead, they may conduct preliminary hearings.
-A preliminary hearing is where the court determines whether or not there is probable cause that a crime occurred, and if so the matter is sent to circuit court for a trial.
-Probable cause is a low standard (it is the same standard someone is arrested on), however unlike an arrest a defendant has the benefit of having an attorney with him.
-For more important about the importance of preliminary hearings, we have written an article specifically about them.
+A preliminary hearing is where the court determines whether or not there is probable cause that a crime occurred, and if so, the matter is sent to circuit court for a trial.
+Probable cause is a low standard (it is the same standard someone is arrested on).
+However, unlike an arrest, a defendant has the benefit of having an attorney with them.
+For more information about the importance of preliminary hearings, we have written an article specifically about them.

 Once the preliminary hearing finds probable cause, the case moves to the Circuit Court, which has the authority to conduct felony trials.